If you're regularly grabbing meals on the go, healthy eating can sometimes get challenging.

-With short lunch breaks, no kitchen in the office and only takeaway options closeby, clean eating can sometimes get challenging.
-One of the most annoying things is putting thought and effort into your grocery shopping, stocking up on healthy ingredients and planning your recipes for the day, but realizing too late that you don’t actually have a set of scales to measure the correct portion sizes.
-So much for winning at clean eating.
-But do you admit defeat and just order takeout after all?
+We've all been there; putting thought and effort into grocery shopping and planning your recipes for the week, but realizing too late that you don’t actually have a set of scales to measure the correct portion sizes.
+So much for winning at healthy eating.
+But do you admit defeat and just order takeout?
 Never!
 We’ve put together some tips on how to create a healthy plate where the only measuring tool you need is your own hand.

 Protein in the palm of your hand

-Every Free Athlete knows that proteins are key.
-They are the building blocks of our body, the building blocks for a well-working immune system, the substance required to build and maintain muscle mass and the drivers of your regeneration.
+Proteins are the building blocks of our body, the substance required to build and maintain muscle mass and the drivers of muscle regeneration.
 The ideal portion size of protein per meal should be about the size of the palm of your hand when your fingers are stretched.

 A handful of fuel: complex carbs